hsharrison/open-source-science-workshop/readme.md

  - version control using Git and Mercurial,
  - the Unix shell, and
- - document generation using LaTeX.
+ - document generation using Markdown and LaTeX.

 ## Motivation